CircuitVerse/CircuitVerse/CONTRIBUTING.md

 - It's very easy to misunderstand one another in asynchronous, text-based conversations.
 When in doubt, assume everyone has the best intentions.
 - If you feel anyone has violated our Code of Conduct, you should anonymously contact the team with our abuse report form via [Slack](https://circuitverse.org/slack), necessary action will be take by the team.

-## Where to contribute
+## Issue label

 Please note if someone is already assigned or working on the issue, do not try to start working without asking in a thread.

-- `core-team` label are internal tasks that will be completed by a Circuitverse core team member.
+- `maintainers` label are internal tasks that will be completed by a Circuitverse core team member.
 - [good first issue](https://github.com/CircuitVerse/CircuitVerse/labels/good%20first%20issue) labeled issues are meant for newer developers.
 - [feature](https://github.com/CircuitVerse/CircuitVerse/labels/%F0%9F%8C%9F%20feature) labeled issues are meant to propose new features.
 - [bugs](https://github.com/CircuitVerse/CircuitVerse/labels/%F0%9F%90%9E%20bug) labeled issues are meant to have errors in existing code base.